Monday, May 31, 2010

 A lingering calm...

+Here's a tableau to start your week off on a serene and positive note.
 This is actually a gurgling fountain... makes the most beautiful tinkling noise.
-Close your eyes and smell the fragrant frangipani, the vanilla scented tea light and listen to the fountain... all of a sudden, the week ahead is filled with new exciting possibilities!
+Close your eyes and smell the fragrant frangipani, the vanilla scented tea light and listen to the fountain... all of a sudden, the week ahead is filled with new exciting possibilitie...

 Read More »